Patch News History

 Peter Fothergill has been successfully flying his Max Thrust Riot whenever possible and is learning fast and is now well on the way to taking his BMFA ‘A’ certificate.
 To accompany the Riot he recently also treated himself to a Volantex Phoenix 16oo S electric glider.

+I have a Phoenix 16oo myself but mine is an earlier version and there are a lot of changes.
 The earlier ones were sold as 3 cell models and were known for burning out motors (yes mine did) but the new version is sold as a 2 cell model.
 I wonder if both versions use the same motor but Volantex have found there aren’t any problems if it’s run on 2 cells.

 The wings on the new version plug into the fuselage sides rather than being screwed down on top and are a different shape with a partially swept leading edge.
 Also the fuselage is shorter on the later one but I think the tail is identical.
 It seems a little odd to go for 2 cell 1500mAh packs rather than the almost universal 3 cell 2200mAh ones but the model performs well on 2 cells and is no doubt lighter than the earlier version.
 Peter is getting on well with his and is getting used to the slightly tricky task of landing a glider than doesn’t always want to come down when the pilot thinks it should.
 Some of the first flight can be seen in the video as can Peter taking off and then landing his Riot absolutely perfectly.